Mark-DelGrande/Wells-Fargo-Campus-Analytics-Challenge/README.md

 Next I wanted to look at what percentage of the account was being withdrawn.
-For example I would think that if the entire account balance was being withdrawn and one transaction that would raise some red flags.
+For example I would think that if the entire account balance was being withdrawn in one transaction that would raise some red flags.
 In addition to this I use the TRAN\_AMT and ACCT\_PRE\_TRAN\_AVAIL\_BAL to understand how much money this percentage was worth.